 What Are The Side Effects Of Mushroom Coffee?

-Mushroom coffee is generally considered safe for most people, with minimal and rare side effects.
-However, some people may experience mild side effects, especially if they consume large amounts of mushroom coffee or have a sensitivity or allergy to certain types of mushrooms.
+Mushroom coffee is generally considered safe, with minimal and rare side effects.
+However, some people may experience mild side effects from mushroom supplements, especially if they consume large amounts of mushroom coffee or have a sensitivity or allergy to certain types of mushrooms.
 Here are some of the possible side effects of mushroom coffee:

 - Digestive issues: Some people may experience digestive problems such as bloating, gas, or an upset stomach after consuming mushroom coffee.